Dr-GameDev/Google-Search-Package/README.md

 ## Usage

-To use, simply run `go-search search <query>`.
-For example, to search for "cats", you would run `go-search search cats`.
+To use, simply run `search <query>`.
+For example, to search for "cats", you would run `search cats`.

 The results will be printed to the terminal in JSON format.

 If your search is multi-worded you might alternate to wrapping the text in double quotes.
-For example, to search for "cats and mice", you would run `go-search search "cats and mice"`.
+For example, to search for "cats and mice", you would run `search "cats and mice"`.

 ## Code Explanation